MakingBrad/big-money-modules/readme.md

-# Module Madness

-In this challenge, you will need to spin up a new project (much like we did in lecture).
-You will create three modules as specified below, create a *server.js* that will use these modules!
+# Big Money Modules

+In this challenge, you will use Node.js modules to build a lottery game!

+## `play.js`

+Start with a `play.js` file -- this will be your main entry point for running your Node scripts! **Use this file as you go to import and test each module**, before moving on to the next.

-## Modules
+## Module 1: `randomNumber.js`

-### Module One

-The first module will **export** a function that returns a random number after taking in a min and max value as arguments (hint: you can use random number functions from previous assignments).
-When you call this module, use `100` as your min, and `1000000` as your max.
+This first module will **export** a function that returns a random number after taking in a min and max value as arguments (hint: search google for "JS random number min max").

-### Module Two
+## Module 2:`formatUSD.js`

 The second module should accept a number and convert it to a USD value as a string (eg, convert `10000` to `"$10,000"`).
 You can find some good implementations of this online.

+### Module 3: `person.js`

+The third module should export an object representing the person who is playing the lottery, with `firstName` and a `lastName` properties.

-### Module Three
+### Module 4: `lotteryTicket.js`

-The third module should **require** the other two modules (i.e. Module One and Module Two).
-It should export a new function which:
+The fourth module should **import** the functions from the other two modules, and **export** a new function which:

-1. Gets a random number from the first function
+1. Get a random number between `100` and `1000000`
-2. Passes that number to the second function, to convert it to a USD string
+2. Pass that number to the second function, to convert it to a USD string
-3. Returns the USD string
+3. Return the USD string

-## index.js
+## Tying it all together, in `play.js`

-Finally, in the `server.js` file use the functions to console log the random dollar values, as:
+Finally, the `play.js` file should use the other modules to print the results of the lottery ticket to the console.
+For example

 ```
-Account balance:
-$156,301
+Congratulations, Jane Doe!
+You just won $156,301
 ```